 During installation of a ZFS root file system or a migration from a UFS root file system, a dump device is created on a ZFS volume in the ZFS root pool.
 The dump device requires no administration after it is set up.
 For example:

-# dumpadm Dump content: kernel pages Dump device: /dev/zvol/dsk/rpool/dump (dedicated) Savecore directory: /var/crash/t2000 Savecore enabled: yes
+# dumpadm Dump content: kernel pages Dump device: /dev/zvol/dsk/rpool/dump (dedicated) Savecore directory: /var/crash/ Savecore enabled: yes

-If you need to change your swap area or dump device after the system is installed or upgraded, use the swap and dumpadm commands as in previous Solaris releases.
+If you need to change your swap area or dump device after the system is installed, use the swap and dumpadm commands as in previous Solaris releases.
 If you need to create an additional swap volume, create a ZFS volume of a specific size and then enable swap on that device.
 Then, add an entry for the new swap device in the /etc/vfstab file.
 For example: